 The other thing to consider (and this might be hard pill to swallow for modern, Western Christians) is that our prayers to God do not have to be laced in niceties.
 Instead, they should be adorned with honesty.
 (Eugene Peterson spoke often about this.
 Hebrew prayer was anything but nice.)
 This is a significant observation to make because it can teach us something important about the relationship between faith and doubt.
 Notice, for instance, how Jeremiah takes his doubts about God to God in prayer: “O LORD, you have deceived me, and I was deceived” (v.
 7).
 What this reveals is a principle about what it means to have true, living faith in God.
 The principle is this: Even our doubts about God can, if handled rightly, reveal our deep faith in God.

 Unbelief cannot always be chalked up to “having doubts about God.”
 Instead, true unbelief is failing to run to God with our doubts.
 Many Christians tend to do this.
 When they doubt God and when they encounter seasons pain and disappointment, they run from God.
 They quit praying, quit reading Scripture, quit going to church, quit worshiping.
 Why?
-Because they have never been taught that faithful prayers could be dirty, messy, and soaked in doubt.
+Because they have never been taught that faithful prayers can be dirty, messy, and soaked in doubt.
 They were taught that prayer had to be pretty.
-And so out of fear they will disrespect God by bringing their mess to him, they run from him.
+And so out of fear that they will disrespect God by bringing their mess to him, they run from him.
 But Jeremiah was no modern-day evangelical.
 He was, instead, a believer in God.

 As such, Jeremiah is a pastor’s pastor, indeed, a mentor for us all.
 He is a hero of the faith—even when he was full of doubt.
 He might have been an inspired prophet, but he was also a very broken human.
 And he was not afraid to show it (unlike most of us).